Planning Your Trip to Greece

 When traveling around Greece's largest and most southerly island, the beautiful city of Chania is a great base.
 On your first day in the Aegean, head to the village of Vamos to tour its famous olive oil factory and meet the local olive oil producers.
 The next day, you could set off early to hike the Samaria Gorge.
 It's the longest trekking canyon in Europe, and it ends at Agia Roumeli village by the sea where you can grab food and a cold beer before heading back to Chania.

 There are some great cooking classes you could do on the island, and it's also worth visiting some of Crete's fabulous protected beaches like Gramvousa and Balos.
 The Lefka Ori Mountain area is known for its wineries as much as its hiking opportunities, so you could easily spend a day doing tastings there.
-Take a look at this sample six-day itinerary for more ideas of how a vacation on the island of Crete could look.
+Take a look at this itinerary for more ideas of how a vacation on the island of Crete could look.
+More 7-day itineraries

 If you have a couple of weeks in Greece, there’s time for a real adventure — like joining a small-group tour that’ll see you hiking the tallest mountains in the Peloponnese range, canoeing off the coast of the Mani Peninsula, heading up ancient Sparta's Mount Taygetus, and checking out the southernmost point on the European mainland.